bifrost-finance/bridge-cli/README.md

 # bridge-cli
-A Cli tool for bridge interoperability
+A cli tool for bridge interoperability.